sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/dom-query-selectors/README.md

 # DOM: Getting Elements

-The DOM is how the browser represents HTML internally, and we interact with the DOM through JavaScript.
-How?
+The DOM is how the browser represents HTML internally, and you interact with the DOM through JavaScript.
+How can these two technologies talk to each other?

 ```html
 <h1>Some Heading</h1>